mattduff36/digidocs/QUICKSTART.md

 After logging in, you should see:

-- ✅ App title: "MPDEE Digidocs" (not "Squires")
+- ✅ App title: "MPDEE Digidocs"
 - ✅ Navbar: "MPDEE Digidocs"
 - ✅ Primary color: Professional Blue (#3b82f6), not yellow
 - ✅ Theme matches your system (light/dark)